fan2/mkdocs/docs/blog/posts/cpp/cpp-data-types.md

 ### 2.3 User-Defined Types

 We call the types that can be built from the fundamental types, the const modifier, and the declarator operators ***built-in types***.
-C++’s set of built-in types and operations is rich, but deliberately low-level.
+C++'s set of built-in types and operations is rich, but deliberately low-level.
 They directly and efficiently reflect the capabilities of conventional computer hardware.
-However, they don’t provide the programmer with high-level facilities to conveniently write advanced applications.
+However, they don't provide the programmer with high-level facilities to conveniently write advanced applications.
 Instead, C++ augments the built-in types and operations with a sophisticated set of *abstraction mechanisms* out of which programmers can build such high-level facilities.

 The C++ abstraction mechanisms are primarily designed to let programmers design and implement their own types, with suitable representations and operations, and for programmers to simply and elegantly use such types.
-Types built out of the built-in types using C++’s abstraction mechanisms are called ***user-defined types***.
+Types built out of the built-in types using C++'s abstraction mechanisms are called ***user-defined types***.
 They are referred to as structures, classes and enumerations.

 User-defined types can be built out of both built-in types and other user-defined types.
 User-defined types are often preferred over built-in types because they are easier to use, less error-prone, and typically as efficient for what they do as direct use of built-in types, or even more efficient.